How Benchmark Prediction from Fewer Data Misses the Mark: Experiments

-On the other hand, the advantage of \textsc{AIPW} remains significant when the dataset is large and thus $\frac{n}{N}$ is small.
+\textsc{AIPW} remains effective in both settings.
+Its advantage over \textsc{Random-Sampling} remains stable as $n$ increases.
+While \textsc{AIPW} reduces the estimation gap by -32.3\% in interpolation and -13.8\% in extrapolation for $n=50$, the reductions remain -31.3\% and -12.8\%, respectively, for $n=200$.
+This is consistent with its variance reduction depending on prediction quality rather than vanishing as $n$ increases.
 Figure~\ref{app_fig:aipw50_compare_rand100} compares \textsc{AIPW} with $n=50$ to \textsc{Random-Sampling} with $n=100$ data points using \texttt{ImageNet}. \textsc{AIPW} achieves a lower average normalized estimation gap compared to \textsc{Random-Sampling}, despite using only half the data.
 However, the normalized estimation gap for \textsc{AIPW} is biased with respect to model similarity.
 In contrast, the normalized estimation gap under \textsc{Random-Sampling} remains largely neutral regarding model similarity.
 Consequently, while \textsc{AIPW} reduces the average, it produces a higher gap for models with low similarity compared to \textsc{Random-Sampling} with twice the data.